bytesnake/hex/frontend/README.md

 <img align="left" src="/assets/github.png" width="220px"/>

 #  Hex frontend - web client
-_This crate is part of the [Hex](http://github.com/bytesnake/hex) project and is served by the server._
+_This website is part of the [Hex](http://github.com/bytesnake/hex) project and is served by the server._

-The web client allows the user to manage all music.
-It provides a nice visual interface to change the database and manages tracks, playlists and tokens.
-For example it will:
+The web client provides a nice visual interface to manage the database.
+It is developed with preact and connects to the server to play music and update the database.
+Furthermore it can change the playlist connected to a token and knows useful links to inform about a song.

+It can be used to:
  * show a summarize in the start page about available and most favourite tracks
  * let you create playlists and change their description
  * allow to search for tracks
  * connect token to playlist and shows the latest played token
  * upload and download tracks from the server
+ * play music and retrieve information about them
  * etc.

 ## Example